VladaAlek/pp-commerce-261124/README.md

 The deletion of the part of the database is indicated by [message deleted](docs/images/message%20deleted.png) info in the popup field, too [Source code](https://getbootstrap.com/docs/4.1/components/modal/ "Bootstrap Modal Documentation").

+**new feature:** Only authenticated users are allowed to have access to a page with the learning materials.

 By clicking the **Explore Course button**, the page rendering the content of each course's *learning material* is visible.
 It is a combination of textual material and PDF and video material.
-In this stage of development, only the two latter are hidden from the user until the course fee is paid.  *Add this course to the bag" is centrally located and activates the *Bag* view.
+In this stage of development, only the two latter are hidden from the user until the course fee is paid.  *Add this course to the bag"* is centrally located and activates the *Bag* view.

 This page offers a tabular overview of selected courses, their quantity, price, and discount (if activated).
 By wish, the *remove* link allows the User to eliminate the undesired course from the bag.
-The logos of individual courses serve as links, too.
+The logos of individual courses serve as links to individual categories view, too.
+This feature maket it easier to grasp the better overview of the connections between the course overview and its content.
 If categories logo is not availble, the projects  [logo](docs/images/bag_project_logo_display.png) will be rendered.
-Finally, the *Keep Exploring* link invites users to learn more about other courses and eventually add them to the shopping basket. button is available to finalize the shopping activities.
+Finally, the *Keep Exploring* link invites users to learn more about other courses and eventually add them to the shopping basket.
+At the lover end of the page, a button is available to finalize the shopping activities.

 The *Checkout page* consists of two major sections: 1: Order Summary, which provides the overview of the User's shopping selection, and 2: Checkout Form, which makes it possible for the User to enter personal data.
 They serve both the site administrator and the User as a confirmation that the digital learning service is provided to the desired customer.
 In cases where the User is a *Registered User*, most fields are prepopulated with the User's account data.
 The idea is to improve the UI.
 The same goal is achieved when the User selects the *Save this delivery information to my profile* checkout field.
 Not less important is that even in this stage, the User has the *Adjust Bag* at its disposal.
 The last feature is the self-explanatory outcome.
 The essential part of the form field is the payment window dedicated to credit card data.
 Additionally, if categories logo is not availble, the projects  [logo](docs/images/project%20logo%20instead%20of%20category%20logo%20in%20checkout.png) will be rendered.